zspann/cssi-prework-python-netflix-list-lab/README.md

 Sometimes it's hard to keep up with your Netflix movie queue.
 Sometimes, all you need is a Friday night to binge watch Scandal.

-We're going to use arrays to manipulate our own movie Queue.
+We're going to use lists to manipulate our own movie queue.

-Open this lab in Nitrous.
-Run `learn` in terminal to run the Rspec tests.
-Use those tests as guidance to code your solution in `movies.rb`.
+Open this lab locally.
+Run `learn` in terminal to run the tests.
+Use those tests as a guide to code your solution in `movies.py`.

+Each of the methods below should have one parameter, a list of movies, which will be altered by the method.

 ###Step 1: